• About Lovely Etc.

 These two things really kept most of the DIY versions I saw from looking like the real thing.

 And of course who wants to get just one?
-Which means the money adds up even more.
+This means the money adds up even more.

 I am super excited to tell you I figured out how to make a DIY photo canvas that is both wrapped and textured like the real thing for only ten bucks each!